stlviper/18F-Prototype/README.md

 ![alt text](https://github.com/stlviper/18F-Prototype/blob/master/assets/process/jira_snap.png "JIRA Snapshot")

 The Kanban Snapshot shows a WIP limit alert in Review (Lane 3 of Figure 7).
-Following our lean process, we focused on clearing out the review lane before proceeding to new work.
+Following our lean process, we focused on clearing out the Review lane before proceeding to new work.

 All work was tagged in JIRA, using components to help manage our iterations over the design and development process to flush out the prototype, Figure 8.